HamedZakeriRad/VBS-Stemmer-A-vocabulary-based-stemmer/README.md

 # Installation
 This Stemmer is written in PHP.
 The Vocabulary is based on WordNet 3.
 VBS Stemmer needs access to MySQL to extract the Words from the vocabulary.

+1) Create a Database in MySQL and Restore the Vocabulary.sql file (in the MySQL File Folder) into the Database.
+2) Edit Config.php file located in the classes folder and change the MySQL access details based on your Database.

 # VBS-Stemmer